-Insignificant Alteration: In the opinion of the Department, a proposed alteration, limited in scope, area or duration, which appears to result in no more than a minimal change or modification to the characteristics, functions or values of any freshwater wetland(s), and is not random, unnecessary or undesirable.
+Insignificant Alteration: In the opinion of the CRMC, a proposed alteration, limited in scope, area or duration, which appears to result in no more than a minimal change or modification to the characteristics, functions or values of any freshwater wetland(s), and is not random, unnecessary or undesirable.
 Invasive Species: An alien species whose introduction does or is likely to cause economic or environmental harm, or harm to human health.

-Jurisdictional Boundary: The line determined by the Department and the Coastal Resources Management Council, pursuant to Chapter 46-23-6 of the R.I.G.L., that designates areas of freshwater wetland jurisdiction.
-The jurisdictional boundary is depicted on original maps dated June 1997, revised April 2001 (effective September 2001) and June 2007, and maintained on file at the Department and the Coastal Resources Management Council.
+Jurisdictional Boundary: The line determined by the Department of Environmental Management and the Coastal Resources Management Council, pursuant to Chapter 46-23-6 of the R.I.G.L., that designates areas of freshwater wetland jurisdiction.
+The jurisdictional boundary is depicted on original maps dated June 1997, revised April 2001 (effective September 2001) and June 2007 and maintained on file at the DEM and the CRMC.